AzureCosmosDB/PatchPrivatePreviewFeedbackGroup/README.md

 # Partial Document Update Preview -  Docs and Feedback

-This group will share the private preview documentation, issues for partial document update feature for JSON patch for SQL API.
+This documentation is provided as a resource for participants in the private preview of Azure Cosmos DB partial document update.
+Note: partial document update is currently available for Core (SQL) API only.

-Please do provide us your feedback, questions or comments via "issues" section on this repo - 2nd tab on the top left here.
+Please do provide us your feedback, questions or comments via the "issues" section on this repo (second tab on the top left)

 ## Feature Overview
-The Partial Document update API feature is a top-level REST API to modify an item efficiently by sending only the modified properties/fields in a document from the client side as opposed to client performing a full document replace.
+Azure Cosmos DB partial document update is a top-level REST API to modify an item efficiently by sending only the modified properties/fields in a document from the client side as opposed to requiring the client to perform a full document replace.

 ## Main Benefits:
 * Reduced network call payload, avoiding whole document to be sent on the wire
 * Avoiding extra “READ “operation for OCC check by the client and hence saving on the extra read RU charges
 * Significant savings on end-to-end latency for a modifying the document
 * Avoid extra CPU cycles on client side to read doc, perform occ checks, locally patch document & then send it over the wire as replace API call
-* Multi Master conflict resolution to be transparent and automatic with path updates on discrete paths with the same document
+* Multi-region write (formerly "multi-master") conflict resolution to be transparent and automatic with path updates on discrete paths with the same document

 ## Supported Operations, Modes, APIs & SDKs :
 #### Operations